“What should I charge? Can I make a living doing what I love?” These photography pricing tips will answer your questions!

 SP: Wait—how does a professional photographer calculate their fixed expenses?

 KRISTY: Here are some examples of my own fixed expenses:

 - 85 f/1.2 Lens – $2199

 - 35 f/1.4 Lens – $1479

 - Hosting, Licenses, etc. (per year) – $700

-Now let’s say that you plan to photograph 75 mini sessions this year (which is a LOT!)
-If you were to purchase and pay all of these expenses during this calendar year, you’d need to deduct an additional $167.93 from each mini session.
+Now, let’s say that you plan to photograph 75 mini sessions this year (which is a LOT!)
+If you were to purchase and pay for all of the above business expenses during a single calendar year, you’d need to deduct an additional $167.93 from each of those 75 mini sessions.

 - education and training expenses